Apply to our University Organizer Fellowship if you want funding for any of the following:

 Candidates may indicate general interest in directing or supporting university groups without having a particular location in mind; we can suggest and discuss potential options during our evaluation process.

-Applicants starting new effective altruism groups may be interested in applying for the University Group Accelerator Program, a remote program run by the Centre for Effective Altruism that can help people transition from “a couple of interested organizers” to “a mid-sized EA group”.
-Applicants organizing at existing groups may be interested in applying to the Organizer Support Program, also run by the Centre for Effective Altruism, which is aimed at helping university group organizers to prepare for the start of the semester.
+Applicants who are organizing for effective altruism groups may be interested in applying to the Organizer Support Program, a remote program run by the Centre for Effective Altruism aimed at helping university group organizers to prepare for the start of the semester.

 Applicants may also be interested in looking at the EA Student Groups Handbook and EA Groups Resource Centre for existing resources on running university groups.